MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: More Ablation Studies

 \section{More Ablation Studies}

-We conduct ablation studies on selection of cross-frame attention motions, and the Top-$K$ parameter in Eq.4 during cross-frame attention motion extraction.
+In this Section, we conduct ablation studies on parameter selection of cross-frame attention motion extraction module.
+To evaluate the impact of the extraction block selection within our cross-frame attention motion extraction module on the performance of the \emph{MotionAdapter}, we introduce variants that perform extraction at earlier ($7_{th}$) and later ($36_{th}$) blocks.
+Furthermore, to assess how the Top-$K$ selection in Eq.4 for motion field computation influences the \emph{MotionAdapter}, we propose variants utilizing a more restricted ($K$=1) or a more expansive ($K$=10) set of values.
+To better evaluate the performance of \emph{MotionAdapter} when a significant gap exists between the reference video and the target, and to demonstrate its advantages in motion customization, we conduct experiments using the \emph{MotionAdapter}-I2V setting.

-As shown in Tab.~\ref{tab:sup_ablation}, the $18_{th}$ block achieves significantly better performance compared to early (e.g., the $7_{th}$ block) and late (e.g., the $36_{th}$ block) blocks, which is consistent with our analysis in Sec.3.3.
+As shown in Tab.~\ref{tab:sup_ablation}, the $18_{th}$ block achieves significantly better performance compared to early (e.g., the $7_{th}$ block) and late (e.g., the $36_{th}$ block) blocks, which is consistent with our analysis in Sec.~\ref{para:disentanglement}.
+Both $K$=1 and $K$=10 variants underperform relative to the $K$=3 setting, suggesting that $K$=3 setting provides an optimal balance for motion field computation.
 See our project page for visualized results.